CMeeg/next-azure/README.md

 ### What app service plan SKU should I choose?

-This sample project is set to run on a free plan, but feel free to choose whatever you wish.
-You can adjust the default in `.azure/infra/app-service.bicep` or make some modifications so that you can pass the app service plan SKU in as a parameter in the pipeline.
+This sample project runs fine on a free plan, but feel free to choose whatever you wish.

 ### Do I have to add application insights?